f5devcentral/f5-agility-labs-nginx/docs/class12/module3/lab1/lab1.rst

 ---

 Kubernetes *get* command will fetch status and name of an object.
-In the below example, instead of requesting information on a specific object we are seeking information on all object within the *test* namespace.
+In the below example, instead of requesting information on a specific object we are seeking information on all objects within the *test* namespace.

 .. code-block:: bash
    :caption: Get